 AWS Cloud Security

 As we all know what AWS is?
 And how it’s offering services to its clients.
-In today’s post, we will discuss how AWS offers security for the most important concern for its clients – Information Security.
-AWS values customer data and sets security as a highest priority for its public Cloud.
-And as an AWS customer, you can take advantage of a data center & network architecture that is built to meet the requirements of the most security-sensitive organizations.
-The protection of an AWS public cloud is like having security with on-premises/brick and mortar data centers without the costs of managing data center facilities and hardware.
-In an AWS cloud environment, you don’t need to manage physical servers or storage devices, software-based security tools are used to monitor and protect the data in and of out of your cloud environment.
+In today’s post, we will discuss how AWS offers security to the most important data for its clients.
+AWS values customer data and sets security as a highest priority for its public Cloud and as an AWS customer, you will take advantage from a data center and the network architecture that is built to meet the requirements of the most security-sensitive organizations.
+To protect a public cloud is much like security in your on-premises data centers without costs of managing data center facilities and hardware.
+In cloud environment, you don’t need to manage physical servers or storage devices, software-based security tools are used to monitor and protect the data into and of out of your cloud environment.

 Benefits of AWS Security

-AWS provides many benefits in the form of security and here are some of them:
+AWS provides many benefits in the form of security and some of them are following:

-- Keep Your Data Secure: AWS stores all data in highly secure AWS data centers across the globe, and has strong protection mechanisms to protect the customer data and privacy.
+- Keep Your Data Secure: AWS stores all data in highly secure AWS data centers across the globe, and puts stronger protection mechanism to protect the customer data and privacy.

-- Fulfill Compliance Requirements: AWS brings about tons of compliance programs in its cloud infrastructure which` means that segments of your compliance have already been applied.
+- Fulfill Compliance Requirements: AWS brings about tons of compliance programs in its cloud infrastructure which` means that segments of your compliance have already been completed.